Shrubs and Plants for Autumn and winter Interest

 Pyracanthus

-In the spring and late summer it has small white flowers which bees go mad for the whole bush hums and buzzes, followed by berries for the birds and then strong autumn colour.
+In the spring and late summer it has small white flowers which bees go mad for the whole bush hums and buzzes, followed by berries for the birds and then a strong autumn colour.
 It's hardy, and easy to grow, grow anywhere shrub.
 View some varieties on Crocus (affiliate link)

 Nandina domestica

-Nandina when planted in good growing conditions, will produce flowers in the spring, usually white, followed by berries and autumn colour.
+Nandina, when planted in good growing conditions, will produce flowers in the spring, usually white, followed by berries and autumn colour.

 Cornus bold winter stems

-There are many different varieties of Cornus, some of which have bold coloured winter stems.
+There are many varieties of Cornus, some of which have bold coloured winter stems.
 Illustrated is C. alba Siberica with bright red stems in winter, which look very attractive.
 There is also a variety with yellow stems called Cornus sericea 'Flaviramea' It is a deciduous shrub and when the leaves fall off, it displays the brightly coloured stems of red, orange or yellow depending on the variety.
 The stems look fabulous back lit by low winter sun.
 Cornus is reliable, tolerant of wet conditions and partial shade.

 Striking foliage